bchase/resque-rails-demo/README.md

 A couple stylistic things to note:

 * `Exporter` could just as easily be a class here, but I don't like to make something a class if it's not getting instantiated.
 And since this object (`Exporter`) need only respond to `perform`, it deserves to be a module in my book.
-* In the Resque docs, they write the `@@queue` above as `@queue`.
-Since it's written where it is inside the module definition, this is syntactically equivalent, but since I typically prefer to make things as explicit and unambiguous as possible, I went the extra mile and typed the extra keystroke.
 * I chose `app/jobs/exporter.rb`, but you could put this anywhere you like.

 As for this implementation, a couple things stand out to me: